Polin Belisle

 Apolinario "Polin" Belisle Gómez (born July 2, 1966) is a former marathon runner.
-He represented Belize at the 1988 Olympic Games and was scheduled to represent the Honduras at the 1992 Olympic Games, before being removed from the team, although he nevertheless took part in the marathon event.
+He represented Belize at the 1988 Olympic Games and was scheduled to represent Honduras at the 1992 Olympic Games, before being removed from the team, although he nevertheless took part in the marathon event.

 Personal life

 Polin Belisle was born in Honduras, and brought up in Belize.
 After Belisle's parents divorced in 1970, his mother moved to Los Angeles, US.
 Belisle later moved to Cerritos, California, US in 1975.
 In 1989, Belisle became a naturalized American citizen.
 He studied at Burbank High School in the US.
 Belisle is married to Mary-Ann.